When a computer is powered up it must know what it must do.

 |$FFE5||PRHEX||Prints the least significant 4 bits of the Accumulator in hexadecimal format (1 digit).
 The contents of the Accumulator are disrupted.|

 If you want to read a single character from the keyboard from within your own machine language program you can use the following piece of code:

 KBDIN LDA KBDCR See if there is a character available BPL KBDIN Not as long as b7 remains low LDA KBD Get the character and clear the flag

 As a user you do not need to know the details about the Woz Monitor.
 But since I had to understand how the Apple 1 worked I had to find out all the details for myself anyway.
 Therefore I might as well share them with you in case you're interested.

+The source code wozmon.asm is part of a download package which can be downloaded from the downloads section.
 Here you see the entire listing of the Woz Monitor.
-I did my best to describe in detail what is actually happening in the program, although most of the remarks are the original remarks made by Steve himself.
-The source code wozmon.asm is part of a download package which can be downloaded from the download section.
+I did my best to describe in detail what is actually happening in the program, although most of the remarks are the original remarks made by the Woz himself.

 Now we're going to take a closer look under the bonnet of the Woz Monitor.

 After studying it a bit closer you'll soon notice that Steve had to make every effort to squeeze his monitor in the tight 256 bytes memory space of ROM he had available.